 On April 15, 1882, the argument came to a head on Trinidad’s Main Street when words became so heated that it caused both men to draw their revolvers.
 The gunfight was avoided when friends intervened.
-But, the very next evening when Loving entered the Imperial Saloon, where John Allen worked, Allen stood up with his gun in hand and took a shot at Loving.
-Frank responded by pulling his own Colt 45, and as people began to scramble for cover, the gun was knocked from Loving’s hand.
+But, the very next evening, when Loving entered the Imperial Saloon, where John Allen worked, Allen stood up with his gun in hand and took a shot at Loving.
+Frank responded by pulling his own Colt 45, and as people scrambled for cover, the gun was knocked from Loving’s hand.

 Shielding himself behind another man, Allen fired another shot.
 Loving then bent over to retrieve his revolver as Allen fired a third shot.
 Headed for the rear door, Loving pursued him, emptying his revolver into a darkened back room.
 But, Allen had gone into the alley and taken refuge in Hammond’s Hardware Store, a few doors down.

-Charged with murder, John Allen was tried in September, but was found not guilty and walked away a free man.
-Later he headed back to Dodge City and eventually became a street preacher and traveling evangelist.
+Charged with murder, John Allen was tried in September but was found not guilty and walked away a free man.
+Later, he returned to Dodge City and became a street preacher and traveling evangelist.